VashMKS/RGBArchitect/README.md

 Cyan	[0,255,255]	coin (placeholder)
 White	[255,255,255]	empty space/background

-The Unity LevelLoader class will interpret any png image following the above criteria and start a new game, making room for some awesome trickery (see the imported Skyline of Barcelona, Minnessota or NY ploted onto the Game View or toy with images that were not intended as level maps like the RNG pack).
-Also, if you're into that kind of stuff you can choose to design your levels pixel by pixel using any image edition software such as Ps or GIMP (or MSPaint!) and go much deeper into level generation and design by making your own prefabs or using slightly different values of RGB for a wider variety of prefabs (for instance, use pure Red[255,0,0] for the base version of an enemy AI and [255,0,x] for as many slightly different variations of it!).
+The Unity LevelLoader class will interpret any png image including only the above colors and start a new game right away.
+The fun part is that you can throw *anything* at it, making room for some awesome trickery (see the [assets](https://github.com/VashMKS/RGBArchitect/tree/master/RGBArchitect/Assets/StreamingAssets) like the Skyline of Barcelona, Minnessota and NY ploted onto the Game View or toy with images that were not intended as level maps like the RNG pack).
+Also, if you're into that kind of stuff you can choose to design your levels pixel by pixel using any image edition software such as Photoshop, GIMP or MSPaint and go much deeper into level generation and design by making your own prefabs or using slightly different values of RGB for a wider variety of prefabs (for instance, use pure Red[255,0,0] for the base version of an enemy AI and [255,0,x] for as many slightly different variations of it!).
+Or simply turn your favourite pixel art into a playable level!

-Moving ahead we've already thought on giving different options for AIs (both for Player and mobs), completing the basic game with things like health bars, scorekeeping or support for more than one Player at a time in the same level.
-Also fixing some issues (like some terribad algorithm efficiency hurting performance here and there).

-On a side note, we just realized this is a pretty cool tool for rendering pixel art (you can also play a game on top of your favourite pieces!).

-Finally, huge shoutouts to [quill18](https://www.youtube.com/channel/UCbx1TZgxfIauUZyPuBzEwZg) for his tutorials and being the source of some of the free assets and code snippets we used when starting with this.
+We would like to give huge shoutouts to [quill18](https://www.youtube.com/channel/UCbx1TZgxfIauUZyPuBzEwZg) for his Unity tutorials and being the source of some of the free assets and code snippets we used when starting with this.

 ## Image Recognition